huggingface/transformers/docs/source/parallelism.md

 ZeRO stage 3 is not a good choice either for the same reason - more inter-node communications required.

 And since we have ZeRO, the other benefit is ZeRO-Offload, if CPU and/or NVMe memory are abundant.
+Since under ZeRO stage 1 we can offload optimizer states off GPU.

 🤗 Transformers status: not yet implemented, since we have no PP and TP.